 The DNA officers collect can be used only for identification purposes—for example, to determine whether the defendant’s DNA was found at the crime scene.
 They can't allow it to be used for other reasons, such as to match family members.

-Regardless of the exact procedures involved, collecting the DNA of certain kinds of arrestees—standing on its own—is legal.
-Whether there are circumstances in which the collection process will violate the Constitution remains to be seen.
+Regardless of the exact procedures involved, collecting the DNA of certain kinds of arrestees isn't inherently unlawful.
+The U.S. Supreme Court has said as much.
+But, as the California court showed, there may be circumstances in which the collection process violates the law.